-Option A: Property owner arranges a contractor
+Option A:

-Following the initial site visit by the local authority or AHB, the property owner will be responsible for the preparation of a schedule of works and must then arrange for a quote for the works and this must be agreed with the local authority/AHB before work begins.
-The works of repair and refurbishment are to be carried out by an approved contractor who is fully tax compliant and has furnished all necessary evidence of same to the local authority or AHB as required.
+Following the initial site visit by the LA or AHB, the property owner will be responsible for the preparation of a schedule of works and must then arrange for a quote for the works and this must be agreed with the Local Authority/AHB before work begins.
+The works of repair and refurbishment are to be carried out by an approved contractor who is fully tax compliant and has furnished all necessary evidence of same to the LA or AHB as required.

-On completion of the works, the property owner should arrange for an invoice from the contractor and present this to the local authority/AHB.
-The local authority/AHB will arrange for a site visit to the property and if all works have been carried out to the standard required, the local authority/AHB will provide the property owner with the agreed amount to settle the invoice.
-Proof of payment to the contractor must be provided to the local authority/AHB within 10 working days.
+On completion of the works, the property owner should arrange for an invoice from the contractor and present this to the Local Authority/AHB.
+The Local Authority/AHB will arrange for a site visit to the property and if all works have been carried out to the standard required, the Local Authority/AHB will provide the property owner with the agreed amount to settle the 1 February 2018 invoice.
+Proof of payment to the contractor must be provided to the Local Authority/AHB within 10 working days.